toonvd/intellij-lang-vtc/README.md

 3. Build the plugin:
    ```
-   cd vts-syntaxhighlighter
+   cd intellij-lang-vtc
    ./gradlew buildPlugin
    ```

-4. The plugin will be built in `build/distributions/vts-syntaxhighlighter-1.0.0.zip`
+4. The plugin will be built in `build/distributions/intellij-lang-vtc-1.0.0.zip`

 ## Running in Development Mode